Joy-less/SQLiteSharp/README.md

 ### Origin Story

-Born within the infinite digital expanse of the **Great Data Plane**, SQLette (スキレット) was created by the ancient Architects to oversee the seamless flow of information across interconnected worlds.
+Born within the infinite digital expanse of the **Great Data Plane**, SQLette (シクレット) was created by the ancient Architects to oversee the seamless flow of information across interconnected worlds.
 Known as the **Keeper of Queries**, she was endowed with the ability to navigate and organize endless streams of data, ensuring balance and order within the fragmented realms.
 However, a catastrophic event known as the **SQL Injection** threatened to disrupt the harmony, causing data anomalies and erasing vital records.
 With her trusty artifact, the **Schema Scepter**, and a holographic tablet that manifests the **Key of Relations**, SQLette set out on a journey to restore the lost tables and normalize the anomalies.

 ### Interview